 Computer User Support Specialists 19,597 22,276 14 %

 Contract to permanent

-Despite substantial negative press in recent times surrounding temporary work and zero hour’ contracts, flexible employment has many benefits.
+Despite substantial negative press in recent times surrounding temporary work and zero hour’ contracts, flexible employment, or gig working has many benefits.
 Augmenting a work/life balance and being able to fit work around personal commitments is one of the primary benefits of temping.
 As is the prospect that temporary work can lead to something more permanent, enabling both employers and candidates to ‘test the water’ of a particular role before committing to a permanent position.